FAQs - sVWD PATIENT REGISTRY

 HOW ARE YOU PROTECTING MY PRIVACY?

 The privacy and safety of the information you choose to share within the sVWD Patient Registry is our highest priority.
 As many of the people involved in the creation and execution of this study are patients themselves, we understand your concerns and value your time.
 Data is maintained in secure locations and access is strictly controlled.
-Only the two co-PI’s will have access to your identified data.
+Only the co-PI’s and IRB-approved delegated registry staff will have access to your identified data.
 This means that they will be the only people who can link your identity to your responses.
 All others involved will only have access to de-identified data, meaning your responses will be linked only to your participant number, with no name or contact info provided.

 WHAT WILL HAPPEN IN THE STUDY?

 If you are entered into the study, you will be able to start completing questionnaires related to your sVWD in a series of “modules” using an online portal.
 Some modules will be available to you in the Registry website right away, and others will be available in the future.
 You might be able to complete a module over the phone with Registry staff assistance or also in person during VWD Connect Foundation Inc. annual conferences.